Chart Color Schemes

 Glenwood's population is slightly younger than the national pattern

-Glenwood's median age in 2021 was 37 years, matching Greater Sydney's figure and closely resembling Australia's median age of 38 years.
-The 15-24 age group accounted for 18.1% of Glenwood's population, higher than Greater Sydney's percentage but lower compared to the national average of 12.5%.
-Between 2021 and the present day, the 15-24 age group has increased from 15.4% to 18.1%, while the 75-84 cohort grew from 2.7% to 4.0%.
-Conversely, the 5-14 age group decreased from 15.9% to 14.2%, and the 35-44 age group dropped from 16.8% to 15.4%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Glenwood's age structure.
-Notably, the 75-84 age group is projected to grow by 66%, reaching 1,070 people from its current total of 645.
-The aging population trend is evident, with those aged 65 and above comprising 80% of the projected growth.
-Meanwhile, the 0-4 and 15-24 age groups are expected to experience population declines.
+Glenwood's median age stands at 37 years, matching Greater Sydney's figure and closely resembling Australia's median age of 38 years.
+The 15-24 age group constitutes a strong 18.1% of Glenwood's population, surpassing Greater Sydney's percentage but falling short of the national average of 12.5%.
+Between 2021 and present, the 15-24 age group has risen from 15.4% to 18.1%, while the 75-84 cohort has increased from 2.7% to 4.0%.
+Conversely, the 5-14 age group has decreased from 15.9% to 14.2%, and the 35-44 age group has dropped from 16.8% to 15.4%.
+By 2041, Glenwood's demographic projections indicate significant shifts in its age structure.
+The 75-84 age group is expected to grow by 66%, adding 424 people and reaching a total of 1,070 from the previous 645.
+The aging population trend is evident, with those aged 65 and above accounting for 80% of projected growth.
+Meanwhile, the 0-4 and 15-24 age groups are anticipated to experience population declines.